RML 497 (motor launch): Western Lady Ferry service

 In 1946, Mr Edhouse of Totnes purchased four of the RMLs, and converted them for use as passenger vessels on a ferry service from Torquay to Brixham, across Torbay in South Devon.
-The ferry had been run up until 1934 by the Devon Dock, Pier & Steamship Co, but had then lapsed, due to the vessel used, SS King Edward failing her boiler survey.
+The ferry had been run up until 1934 by the Devon Dock, Pier & Steamship Co, but had then lapsed, due to the vessel used, the SS King Edward, failing her boiler survey.
 The four RMLs were named Western Lady, Western Lady II, Western Lady III and Western Lady IV.
-All were re-engined, as their original engines used a fuel with too high an octane value for passenger service; in any case, the original Hall-Scott Defender Petrol engines had been removed prior to sale by the Admiralty and returned to the USA under the World War II lease-lend agreement.
+All were re-engined, as their original engines used a fuel with too high an octane value for passenger service; in any case, the original Hall-Scott Defender petrol engines had been removed prior to sale by the Admiralty and returned to the US under the World War II lease-lend agreement.
 This reduced their top speed from 20 knots to 14 knots.
 In addition to the ferry service, the Western Ladies were also used on excursions, especially to the River Dart.
-The company was sold in 1963, to Torbay Boat Construction Co Ltd, of the Dolphin Boatyard in Galmpton, with little effect on the operation, though the launches were a familiar sight at the Dolphin Boatyard for their winter layup – in the summer the whole fleet was moored on buoys in Brixham Harbour.
+The company was sold in 1963 to Torbay Boat Construction Co Ltd, of the Dolphin Boatyard in Galmpton, with little effect on the operation, though the launches were a familiar sight at the Dolphin Boatyard for their winter layup – in the summer the whole fleet was moored on buoys in Brixham Harbour.
 In 1967 Western Lady III spent some time running cruises around Dublin Bay, under the sponsorship of the Irish Government.